woohp/imagex/README.md

 # Imagex

-Provides NIF wrappers for loading and saving common images (jpeg and png for now).
+Provides NIF wrappers for loading and saving common images (jpeg, png, and jpeg-xl for now).

 ## Usage